iamdudeman/react-cross-platform-boilerplate/shared/shared.md

 Containers are not tested in this project since they are essentially covered by React PropTypes on the bound presentational component.

 ## Running Tests
 Tests can be run with two different commands below.
 To add a new test to the shared test suite simply require it in the shared/testConfig.js file.
+The tests are all run through Jest.

 ```
 # Runs only tests defined in shared/testConfig.js